Apopka High School

-Apopka High School is in Apopka in northwest Orange County, Florida, United States.
-The school has been named a Blue Ribbon School of Excellence.
+Apopka High School is a public high school in Apopka, Florida, part of Orange County Public Schools serving grades 9 through 12.
+The school has been honored a Blue Ribbon School of Excellence.

-The school serves grades 9 through 12 and has a preschool with a main teacher and student teachers.

 History

-According to a historical marker placed by the Apopka Historical Society, "Apopka's first public schoolhouse [was] built in 1885.
-It was a small three-room building that stood beside the original Apopka Baptist Church, west of the site known as the Old Church Cemetery...
-In 1891, the schoolhouse at this site burned down, forcing classes to be relocated to another building for the remainder of the year."
+According to a historical marker placed by the Apopka Historical Society, Apopka's first public schoolhouse was built in 1885.
+It was a small three-room building that stood beside the original Apopka Baptist Church, west of the site known as the Old Church Cemetery.
+In 1891, the schoolhouse burned down, forcing classes to be relocated to another building for the remainder of the year.